 The Subarctic Natives lived in the swampy, piney forests and waterlogged tundra which is located inland in Alaska and Canada.
 Tribes and Bands include Tsattine, Gwich’in, and Deg Xinag along with Cree, Ojibwa, and Naskapi.
 Many years ago, travel was difficult in toboggans, snowshoes, and light weight canoes as they stayed in small family groups navigating across the land.
 They lived in small tents and lean-tos until it grew too cold to hunt.
 They then switched to underground dugouts.

 The Northeastern Natives stretch from Canada’s Atlantic coast to in some cases North Carolina and inland to the Mississippi River valley.
-There were two main groups: Iroquoian speakers (Cayuga, Oneida, Erie, Onondaga, Seneca, and Tuscarora living along inland rivers and lakes in stable villages.
-The other were the Algonquian speakers including Pequot, Fox, Shawnee, Wampanoag, Delaware and Memominee living in small farming and fishing villages along the ocean.
+There were two main groups: Iroquoian speakers including Cayuga, Oneida, Erie, Onondaga, Seneca, and Tuscarora living along inland rivers and lakes in stable villages.
+The others were the Algonquian speakers including Pequot, Fox, Shawnee, Wampanoag, Delaware and Memominee living in small farming and fishing villages along the ocean.
 There they grew crops like corn, beans and vegetables.
-These Natives were there to greet the arrival of the Pilgrims and helped them survive the first winter.
+These Natives were there to greet the arrival of the Pilgrims and help them survive the first winter.

-The Southeast Natives extends north of the Gulf of Mexico and south of the Northeast area was a humid, fertile agricultural.
+The Southeast Natives extends north of the Gulf of Mexico and south of the Northeast area which was a humid, fertile agricultural area.
 Many natives were expert farmers and grew maize, beans, squash, tobacco, and sunflowers.
 They organized their lives around small ceremonial and market villages.
 Tribes include Cherokee, Chickasaw, Choctaw, Creek and Seminole.